laggardkernel/spacezsh-prompt/docs/Options.md

 ### Async Renderer

-Spaceship doesn't render the whole prompt asynchronously.
+Spacezsh doesn't render the whole prompt asynchronously.
 It supports rendering a mixture.

 Async renderer could be enabled for a specific section with `async` tag, like `node::async`.